 FIGS. 10-11 illustrate one embodiment of the bus signal distributor of the present invention.
-The illustrated embodiment is a 1:7 bus signal distributor 18' having control circuitry 66, control registers 68, and 8 ports 24.
+The illustrated embodiment is a 1:7 bus signal distributor 18' having control 65 circuitry 66, control registers 68, and 8 ports 24.
 Port 0 24 is used to connect the bus signal distributor 18' upstream to the bus controller 14 or another bus signal distributor 18.
 Ports 1-7 are used to connect up to a total of 7 bus signal distributors 18 and/or bus interfaces 22 to itself.
 The control registers 68 are used to store its own control and status information such as whether a port 24 has a bus interface 22 connected to it or not, and whether the port 24 is turned ON/OFF.
 The control circuitry 66 operates the bus signal distributor 18' responsive to instructions from the bus controller 14.
-In particular, the control circuitry 66 causes the bus signal distributor 18 to cooperate with the bus controller addressed token packets 510-50 and the manner its interface the isochronous at to the system unit 12 of the the elemental packets and present invention to condumove be described in detail.
+In particular, the control circuitry 66 causes the 10 bus signal distributor 18 to cooperate with the bus controller 14, and conduct the various transactions using the elemental packets and protocols of the present invention, which will be described in more detail below.